 My favorite amenity is the free wash-and-fold laundry service — I never wanted to leave once I found out about this!

 Kid and parent-approved, a look at what makes Pienza a Tuscany hill town favorite >

 Pienza is the perfect base for exploring the charming towns and villages of southern Tuscany and the famous Brunello and Vino Nobile wine regions.

 Monticchiello is one of my favorite hilltop towns.
 It’s less well-known than the wine towns of Montepulciano and Montalcino, so less crowded.
 Make a reservation for lunch at Osteria La Porta and ask for a seat on the terrace for one of the best views of the Val d’Orcia.

 Visit a local farm to learn about low-impact and organic farming techniques and buy some of the local products the area is famous for.
 After a day of exploring, return to Pienza after all the tourists have left.
 Take a moonlit stroll on the quiet streets and savor having the gem of a Renaissance piazza all to yourself.

 TIP: For an extra-special Tuscan holiday, split time between La Bandita Townhouse and its sister property, La Bandita Countryhouse, a completely different experience in the hills of the Val d’Orcia.
 Both properties are amazing.

 We can help!
 Our Family Vacation Consultants can work with you to plan an unforgettable custom itinerary, including accommodations, kid-friendly tours and guides, activities, and more.
-Visit CB!
-Vacation Consultants to get details and send us a request.
+Visit our Connect with a Travel Advisor page to get details and send us a request.